streem/pbandk/runtime/runtime-jvm/src/test/README.md

 There were some issues when compared to other languages, so there is a test.proto here, a Go file that generates some bytes for it, and a test that uses it.
-This expects the pb-and-k repo checked out at `GOPATH/src/github.com/cretz/pb-and-k`:
+This expects the pbandk repo checked out at `GOPATH/src/github.com/streem/pbandk`:

 To generate the proto code for Kotlin: